Kate Parminter, Baroness Parminter: Political career

 Parminter was a Liberal Democrat councillor on Horsham District Council in West Sussex between 1987 and 1995.
 In 2008 she was appointed by Nick Clegg to work on the Party's Reform Commission, which was charged with outlining a route map for the Party's future.
 She was a member of the Party's Federal Executive Committee, which endorsed the proposal to join the coalition government with the Conservatives in May 2010, and the Federal Finance and Administration Committee.
 She was offered the position three years before accepting but declined the offer as she wanted to look after her children.

 Personal life

 Baroness Parminter grew up in West Sussex and was educated at state schools in Horsham.
-She studied Theology at Lady Margaret Hall, Oxford between 1983 and 1986.
-She lives in Godalming, Surrey with her husband Neil Sherlock, a public affairs partner at KPMG, and their two school-age daughters.
+She studied theology at Lady Margaret Hall, Oxford between 1983 and 1986.
+She lives in Godalming, Surrey with her husband Neil Sherlock, a public affairs partner at KPMG, and their two adult offspring.